yanyiyang2000/stm32-sched/README.md

 | `startup_stm32l4xx.c`  | MCU series             | ST     |
 | `system_stm32l4xx.c`   | MCU series             | ST     |
 | `STM32L476.svd`        | MCU                    | ST     |
+[^1]: You may need to modify the linker script using correct FLASH and RAM size.

 > [!NOTE]
-> You need to modify the compile definitions, compile options and link options in each `CMakeLists.txt` based on the properties of the target device.
+> You need to modify the compile definitions, compile options and link options in the top-level `CMakeLists.txt` based on the properties of the target device.

-[^1]: You may need to modify the linker script using correct FLASH and RAM size.

 # Setting Project Name and Executable Name
 In the project root directory, modify the `<PROJECT_NAME>` entry in `CMakeLists.txt`: